Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 • Statements may appear different when viewed in full context

-This becomes especially important in cases involving:
+This can become especially important in cases involving:

 • Threat allegations